 The bamboo shrimp is yellowish-brown color and wood-like in texture.
 Typically, adults grow up to be 2-3 inches long.

 The bamboo shrimp water requirements are typical of most species of shrimp.
 Bamboo shrimps require a pH level ranging between 6.5 and 7.5 and hard water is preferable.
 Moderate water flow is recommended.

 2. Ghost Shrimp (Caridina)

 The Ghost shrimp [Palaemonetes paludosus], is popular for its transparent appearance.
 Native to North America, the ghost shrimp is also known as grass shrimp and feeder shrimp.

 The caridean shrimp is relatively small; typically 1.5 inches long.

-The transparent shrimp requires pH levels ranging between 7.0 and 7.8 and water hardness between 3-15 dkh and water temperatures between 70 and 78 °F (21 and 25.5 °C).
+The transparent shrimp requires pH levels between 7.0 and 7.8, water hardness between 3-15 dkh, and water temperatures between 70 and 78 °F (21 and 25.5 °C).
 The glass-like invertebrate prefers a moderate water flow and likes to hide behind plants.

 A dark substrate and background are recommended because of the transparency and small size of the ghost shrimp; this will make them easier to see and enjoy.

 The Bee shrimp [Caridina cantonensis], is a colorful addition to your tank.
 Native to China, the bee shrimp is also known as the panda shrimp, black bee shrimp, red bee shrimp, crystal bee shrimp, blue bee, Red diamond shrimp, golden bee shrimp.

 The bee shrimp are bred in a variety of colors and patterns.
 The Black (Panda) Bee Shrimp and the Crystal Red Bee Shrimp are among the most popular.